nrinaudo/kantan.csv/_tut/parsing.md

 ### Parsing everything in one go
-Tabulate works by letting you iterate over your CSV data.
+kantan.csv works by letting you iterate over your CSV data.
 That's the safest way of doing things: since you never load more than one row at any given time, you don't run the risk of running out of memory when working with abnormally large files.